Shopify/shopify-cli/.github/CONTRIBUTING.md

 ## Open development

-All work on Shopify App CLI happens directly on GitHub.
+All work on Shopify CLI happens directly on GitHub.
 Both team members and external contributors send pull requests which go through the same review process.

 ## Design guidelines
-When contributing to the Shopify App CLI, there are a set of [design guidelines](https://github.com/Shopify/shopify-app-cli/blob/master/.github/DESIGN.md) that should be followed.
+When contributing to the Shopify CLI, there are a set of [design guidelines](https://github.com/Shopify/shopify-app-cli/blob/master/.github/DESIGN.md) that should be followed.
 The design guidelines are meant to help create a consistent and predictable experience for all users of the tool, and help make descisions quicker when creating new commands or adding to existing ones.

 ## Bugs